tobias-firth/readme-generator/starter/readme.md

 Please use a seperate branch

 ## Tests
-Please test and let me know about any issues in GitHub
+Please test and let me know if there are any issues on github

 ## Questions
 Please see my github profile: [tobias-firth](https://github.com/tobias-firth)